DGarland1/SecurityCenterScripts/RiskAccept/README.md

 ## Run Instructions
 Just run 'AcceptRiskRules.py' from your favorite Python IDE.

-Or you can run it from command line
+Or you can run it from command line.
+If you use the command line, you must run python from the parent directory.

-    python AcceptRiskRules.py
+    python RiskAccept/AcceptRiskRules.py

 If you have a fairly large SecurityCenter deployment, this script can take several minutes to complete.
 So be patient.